CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/configuration.md

 `XREPORT_DESKTOP_TOKEN`.
 These values are absent from `.env.example` and are not emitted into logs. `XREPORT_RESOURCES_DIR` is ignored in packaged mode.

-Mutable settings are `%LOCALAPPDATA%\XREPORT\data\.env` and `%LOCALAPPDATA%\XREPORT\data\settings\configurations.json`; the immutable catalogue remains in the extracted runtime.
+Mutable deployment configuration is `%LOCALAPPDATA%\XREPORT\data\.env` and mutable application settings are stored in the database at `%LOCALAPPDATA%\XREPORT\data\database.db` when SQLite is selected.
+The immutable catalogue remains in the extracted runtime as typed Python code.
 Database, checkpoints, model downloads, tokenizers, templates, caches, and logs are all below the data root.
-- Static configuration: `settings/configurations.json`

 ## Key Environment Variables